 4. Glass recycles well, if large enough pieces

+Plastic recycling is in its infancy, so calling a plastic package recyclable is a bit greenwashing.
 Realistically, only plastic soda bottles and bigger plastic tubs actually end up picked up, and not all municipalities even collect plastics to begin with.
-Aluminum can be recycled multiple times, and glass too – there is still an added impact from the reprocessing the material, but it is way less than doing brand new items.
-Compostability is the gold standard.
+Aluminum can be recycled multiple times, same with glass too – there is still an added impact from the reprocessing the material, but it is way less than doing brand new items, the impact for recycled aluminum is 90% less than virgin aluminum.
+So recycle those cans!
+Compostability is the gold standard, but not always practical with all products.

 If a package has multiple materials glued together, like a jar with a plastic child resistant insert, or preroll tin with a glued on plastic tray – multimaterial pieces do not recycle without the consumer separating out the plastic pieces.
 So when choosing packaging, make sure yours is 100% single material (called monomaterial in designer speak).